 FTT 20801: Acting for the Non-Major Anton Juan

 This course introduces the non-theatre major to the basic elements of the art and craft of acting.
-The student will explore the spaces of memory, the body in an external space, voice and diction, and the choices they have to make, through the observation and imagination of realities.
+Students will explore the spaces of memory, the body in an external space, voice and diction, and the choices they have to make, through the observation and imagination of realities.
 They will explore the process of looking for the sense of truth and urgency in expressing a dramatic text and a character's will and action.
 This course is participatory and will involve students' scene study presentations as well as written textual analysis to introduce scene studies.

 FTT 21001: Acting: Process Carys Kresny